anagha-google/dataproc-labs/4-dataproc-with-gpu/Lab-Module-02.md

     --service-account $UMSA_FQN
 ```

-Takes approximately <10 minutes to provision.
+Takes approximately ~12 minutes or less to provision.
 Largely because of scripts that need to run to install drivers and such.

 ### 2.3.
 Quick pictorial walk-through of the cluster